 Print

-These fudgy brownie cookies are inspired by tiramisu.
-They are incredible.
-Probably the best bite I’ve had this year.
+These fudgy brownie cookies are inspired by Little Debbie cosmic brownies, although very loosely inspired.
+These are incredibly rich and more “grown up”.
 The cookie is technically a brownie, but it’s spiked with coffee and studded with dark chocolate.
-The mascarpone cream on top is so indulgent (and also spiked with coffee) with a gorgeous creamy texture that pairs so well with the brownie.
+The ganache on top is so indulgent and rich with an almost smoky flavor that pairs so well with the brownie.
 Together it’s the perfect bite.

 Ingredients